 Francis Sudbury and family

-By 1861 Francis and family had moved from the ‘old white house’ on the west side of South Street to the ‘house and (grocer’s) shop’ opposite, on the east side, while his eldest son William was occupying the ‘old white house
+By 1861 Francis and family were still living at the ‘house and (grocer’s) shop’ on the east side of South Street, while his eldest son William was occupying the ‘old white house’ next door.

-Francis senior died in South Street in November 1865 and his widow Ann continued to trade as the South Street grocer – at what was then 47 South Street (East side) — until her death in July 1874.
+Francis senior died at this home in South Street in November 1865 and his widow Ann continued to trade as the South Street grocer – at what was then 47 South Street (East side) — until her death on July 17th, 1874.

 …………………………………………………………………………………………………………………………….